Job Centre Plus | 0843 850 2482

 How to get a job at a job centre

-The video below shows what it’s like working for Job Centre Plus and is supposed to give customers an idea of what their staff are like.
+The video below shows what it’s like working for Job Centre Plus.
+It gives customers an idea of what their staff are like.

 Issues with Calling Job Centre Plus

-With the majority of people calling Job Centre Plus being unemployed or on low incomes, it is surprising that that the UK Government and the Department for Work and Pensions have chosen to provide numbers which incur charges of up to 45p a minute.
-Bearing this in mind we would advise you that if the numbers are busy and you are put into a queue, it would be much less expensive to call back later.
+The Department for Work and Pensions have provided numbers which can cost up to 45p a minute to call.
+With this in mind. we would advise that if the numbers are busy and you are put into a queue, it would be cheaper to call back later.

-As the calls are likely to be expensive, before call Job Centre Plus make sure you have to hand all the relevant detail they may ask for, including; your telephone number, address, postcode, National Insurance Number, Tax Codes, benefits numbers, etc. You will find most of these on the written correspondence Job Centre Plus will have sent to you.
+As calls can be expensive, make sure you have all the relevant detail they may ask for.
+This includes your telephone number, address, postcode, National Insurance Number, Tax Codes, benefits numbers, etc. You will find most of these on the written correspondence Job Centre Plus will have sent to you.

-If you have these with you when you call it is likely to make the call shorter and, therefore, less expensive.
+If you have these when you call, it is likely to make the call shorter and less expensive.

-When contacting large organisations, like Job Centre Plus, you could be asked to use your telephone keypad to pick from a range options.
+When calling large organisations, like Job Centre Plus, you could be asked to use your telephone keypad to pick from a range options.
 Pay attention to any recorded messages to make sure you understand the options available.
-If the given options you are provided with are not appropriate for your inquiry, choose the most suitable option or press no key at all.
-Failing to choose an option sometimes gets you connected to the main operator who can help find the best person to talk to.
+If the given options provided are not appropriate, choose the most suitable option or press no key at all.
+Failing to choose an option an connect you to the main operator who can help find the best person to talk to.

 Dealing with Job Centre Plus Customer Service on the phone

-When talking to Job Centre Plus, explain the reason for your call as clearly as possible so that the member of staff dealing with your inquiry can help you better.
-If you are making a complaint about something, always remain calm and remember that the person at the other end is only doing their job.
+When talking to Job Centre Plus, explain the reason for your call as clearly as possible.
+This will enable the member of staff dealing with your inquiry can help you better.
+When making a complaint, remain calm and remember that the person at the other end is only doing their job.

-If you get an unsatisfactory response from the Job Centre Plus employee dealing with your inquiry, or you are not happy with their service, take their name and position and ask to speak to their manager.
+If you anhappy with the response from the Job Centre Plus or with their service, take the person’s name and position and ask to speak to their manager.
 If this doesn’t work, take the manager’s name as well.
 You should then write to raise the issue with a more senior manager.

 Making a complaint